Skip to main content

 June

-• Graduate departments begin to notify the Financial Aid Office of any department support you'll receive.
-(This needs to happen before the Financial Aid Office awards any other funding.)
+• Graduate departments begin to notify the Financial Aid Office of any department support you'll receive as this may impact your other offered financial aid.

 • Continue to check your ucsd.edu e-mail account often for important communications from your department and the Financial Aid and Scholarships Office.